SportVU

 SportVU is a camera system that collects data 25 times per second.
-Its aim is to follow the ball and all players on court.
+Its main objective is to follow the ball and all players on the court.
 SportVU provides statistics such as real-time player and ball positioning through software and statistical algorithms.
 Through this data, STATS presents performance metrics for players and teams to use.

 STATS was first created for soccer, however it later expanded the core SportVU technology into basketball beginning with the 2010-2011 NBA season.
-Currently, STATS is the Official Tracking partner of the NBA.
+From 2013-2017, STATS, LLC was the Official Tracking partner of the NBA.
 The NBA uses statistics collected by SportVU on NBA.com and NBATV as well as in arenas across the country to provide information for the audience.
 SportVU statistics are utilized by teams in the league for the purpose of analytics and player development.
 The cameras keep a digitized visual record of every game, collecting players' positions and speed.

 History

 2005-2010

 SportVU was created in 2005 by scientists, Gal Oz and Miky Tamir, who had a background in missile tracking and advanced optical recognition.
 They had previously used the same science to track soccer matches in Israel.

 SportVU was featured at national trade shows NAB 2007, in Las Vegas, and International Broadcasting Convention 2007, in Amsterdam.
 In 2008, SportVU was acquired by STATS LLC.
 STATS then centers SportVU efforts on basketball.
 During the 2009 NBA Finals in Orlando, STATS demoed their SportVU technology for NBA executives.
 At the start of the 2010-2011 NBA season, four teams were contracted to use SportVU, the Dallas Mavericks, Houston Rockets, Oklahoma City Thunder and San Antonio Spurs.